The Ordinary’s most effective products according to science

 If you want to learn more about direct acids, read this article about the best skincare ingredients to use for your skin type.

-The Ordinary retinol in squalane
+Retinol in squalane

-- The Ordinary Retinol 0.5% in squalane AND The Ordinary Retinol 1% in squalane are anti-age serums with different strength (0.5% and 1%) that treats fine lines, stimulates collagen production and repairs all kinds of damage and general skin aging.
+- The Ordinary Retinol 0.5% in squalane AND The Ordinary Retinol 1% in squalane are anti-age serums with different strength (0.5% and 1%) that treats fine lines, stimulates collagen production, and repairs all kinds of damage and general skin aging.
 It’s great for people with acne.
 Retinol is pretty much the only ingredient according to science that can reduce aging.
-Several other ingredients on the market can reduce signs of aging by giving moisture, protect against further skin damage, etc. but retinol is, according to science, the only one that actually turns back time.
-If you treat your skin good, exfoliate, use sun protection and retinol, very fine lines will most likely disappear over time, and deep wrinkles become reduced.
+Several other ingredients on the market can reduce signs of aging by giving moisture, protecting against further skin damage, etc. but retinol is, according to science, the only one that actually turns back time.
+If you treat your skin well, exfoliate, and use sun protection and retinol, very fine lines will most likely disappear over time, and deep wrinkles become reduced.

 - The Ordinary has two types of this super product, retinol serums, and retinoids serums (both come in different strengths).
 Easily explained, retinoids are an umbrella term, and retinol is a type of retinoid.
 Although they target the same issue, the two different serums work differently.
-We decided to ditch the retinoids-products and stick to the retinol-products because retinol is more proven and backed up by significantly more science and published data compared to The Ordinary’s retinoid products, which also have some ingredients that concern us since we don’t know their long-time effects (HPR).
+We decided to ditch the retinoids-products and stick to the retinol products because retinol is more proven and backed up by significantly more science and published data compared to The Ordinary’s retinoid products, which also have some ingredients that concern us since we don’t know their long-time effects (HPR).

 - Unfortunately, Retinol has a side effect, and that’s skin irritation.
 Not everyone experiences it though, in fact, none of us did.
 But what’s a little temporary side effect when we get results like these.